The Republic Bank First Friday Hop was rated among the top 10 of Louisville Kentucky's best free field trips

 Free.
-The Republic Bank First Friday hop is a free event thanks to Republic Bank, Louisville Downtown Partnership and TARC.
+The Republic Bank First Friday Hop is a free event thanks to the local art community, Republic Bank, and Louisville Downtown Partnership.

 One chaperone for every 15 students is recommended.
 Chaperones, parents and students are all free to attend the Hop but each individual participating location may have a fee to participate or attend additional services or activities.
 Chaperones should be required to stay with their group at all times and are responsible for the conduct and safety of students.

 Jefferson County Permission slip for parents: Field Trip Permission Form

 Artist and craftspeople are often the first to record, explore and discuss many of the most profound elements of science and mathematics.
 For a local example, work by Gibbs Ronsovall among the permanent collection at the Kentucky International Convention Center show seemingly abstract shapes that multiply and expand out from small to large in varied but consistent patterns.
 The work perfectly captures the essential principles of fractal geometry.
 Patterns like this can be found in nature, such as the branches on the trees in the park and the rivers that collect as they meet up with the Ohio.
 Mankind has observed these patterns for thousands of years, but it was not until 1978 that mathematician Benoit Mandelbrot realized these images were not arbitrary but instead formed intricate patterns.
 Today, these self-repeating, but increasingly smaller and smaller images, are called fractals and are part of a new branch of mathematics called fractal geometry.
 In recent years we have found many practical uses for these patterns.
 They have enabled cell phone designers to create smaller and smaller antennas that now fit inside the phones, but before these patterns were used functionally they were observed, recorded and reproduced in new ways by artists.
 Artists are often the first to pioneer a new discovery simply by observing it and incorporating it into their work.